nereusx/xsg-fonts/README.md

 # xsg-fonts

 Target: Clear and easy to read bitmap unicode fonts.
-No art, just clear as possible.
+No art, just clear as possible and a bit condensed.

 ## Charsets: